-Birthdays - Students may come out of uniform on their birthday, but must follow the non-uniform dress policy.
-Summer/holiday birthdays may pick a day.
+Birthdays - Students may come out of uniform on their birthday but must follow the spirit dress policy.
+Summer/holiday birthdays may pick a day during the regular school year.
 Students must always be in formal uniform for Mass or other announced days requiring a formal uniform.
+Parents may have lunch with their child in the cafeteria and bring a special birthday lunch for their child.
+Parents may also provide store prepared birthday treats for the class, either dropping them off at the front desk for the teacher to distribute or bringing the treats to the cafeteria during lunch when eating with your child.
+Please check with the teacher regarding any student food allergies before purchasing or distributing the treats.